dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cheat_sheet.md

 ### Specifying Calling Conventions for Mock Functions

-If your mock function doesn't use the default calling convention, you can specify it by adding `Calltype(convention)` to `MOCK_METHOD`'s 4th parameter.
+If your mock function doesn'type use the default calling convention, you can specify it by adding `Calltype(convention)` to `MOCK_METHOD`'s 4th parameter.
 For example,